madmurphy/libconfini/MAN.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Comments can be, in theory, multiline, following the same syntax of multiline disabled entries (see below).
+Comments can in theory be multiline, following the same syntax of multiline disabled entries (see below).
 This is usually of little utility, except for inline comments that you want to make sure will refer to the previous entry:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}